 Not so good: “Wow!
 That was fantastic.
 I just love it when I knock it out of the park.”

 Hiring a motivational trainer to share tools for developing executive presence can further enhance your employees’ growth.

 5. Put them in the spotlight.

 When your mentee scores a win, give him the credit.
 Let him know when he hits a home run.
 Don’t hesitate to brag to your peers and C-level executives about what a great job he’s doing.
+Tell employees how you’re promoting them—that will inspire them to strive even harder.
 Then use that win as a foundation for continuing to grow.